akuklev/akuklev/synthetic-types.md

 ```

 This definition says, a sequence `Seq<T>` is anything for which two operations are defined: `head` yielding a value of type `T`, and `tail` yielding a value of `Seq<T>`.
 Since _data_ types deal only with data (indefinitely copyable pieces of information), it both operations are implicitly guaranteed to be deterministic and side-effect free.

+**TODO:** Say a word on structures on types, such as order or ring structure

 Mixed paradigm types can be constructed as inductive types with exogenic constructors having non-synthetic parameters:

 **Example 12**